StevenWInfo/faustdoc/src/manual/syntax.md

 #### `library` Expression

-The `library` construct allows to create an environment by reading the definitions from a file.
+The `library` construct creates an environment by reading the definitions from a file.

 <img src="img/library.svg" class="mx-auto d-block">

 For example `library("filters.lib")` represents the [environment](#environment-expression) obtained by reading the file `filters.lib`.
 It works like `import("filters.lib")` but all the read definitions are stored in a new separate lexical environment.
-Individual definitions can be accessed as described in the previous paragraph.
+Individual definitions can be accessed using the [access operator](#access-expression).
 For example `library("filters.lib").lowpass` denotes the function `lowpass` as defined in the file `filters.lib`.

-To avoid name conflicts when importing libraries it is recommended to prefer `library` to [`import`](#import).
+To avoid name conflicts when importing libraries it is recommended to usually use `library` over [`import`](#import).
 So instead of:

 ```
 import("filters.lib");